The Broadway inspired film musical on everybody’s lips is gonna be Chicago…

 Examples of these include Roxie as the dummy to Flynn’s ventriloquist as she faces the press, with her now fabricated life designed for stardom.
 This scene showing Flynn seen literally and figuratively pulling The Press’ strings as puppets under his command with his new “star”, Roxie.

 Zeta Jones showed her strengths as a singer and dancer in all her appearances but in I can’t Do It Alone she is exemplary.
 Here she demonstrates how Velma and Roxie could be that perfect double act.
 There are so many wonderfully imagined scenes…

 Roxie dreams of a leading lady role in her song Roxie, reminiscent of a Marilyn Monroe performance.
 John C Reilly shows himself as a clown who fell for Roxie’s lies in Mr Cellophane.
 I could go on forever about these credible, fantastic performances.

-Ironically this plot was 1920s satire on celebrity criminals, and the transient side to stardom.
+Ironically this plot was a 1920s satire on celebrity criminals and the transient side of stardom.
 How stars were created for the front page before becoming yesterday’s news as fish and chip paper.
 This film kinda ironically putting those Chicago murderesses back in the spotlight.

-This argument still valid today with certain people trending on social media when they make a film or when they pass away.
+This argument is still valid today with certain people trending on social media when they make a film or when they pass away.
 Then apparently social media forgets them, although they live on in our hearts.
 Their enduring stardom promoted by film bloggers is seen in our reviews and blogathons.

 Flash forward to the present, Catherine Zeta Jones, I’m delighted to say that after gaining a Best Supporting Actress for this film.
 This actress gained a recent Tony Award and a Commander of the Order of the British Empire (CBE).
 She’s also still with her silver fox husband, Michael Douglas (and so the envy of my teenage self).